 The physical memory of the AIoT Device can be logically viewed as containing multiple different types of information, e.g. 3GPP Information and Application Information: 1) The 3GPP Information is information that is known to and used by the 3GPP system.
 Examples of 3GPP Information include AIoT Device ID, Security Materials etc. 2) The Application Information is information that depends upon the application to use.
 Examples of use of the Application Information include the device having a fixed application defined memory format, where certain locations in the memory are known to contain information read/written by the application, sensor reading(s) or it can be used for more complex message passing techniques, e.g. being used as a mailbox.
 The contents and use of the Application Information is not expected to be defined by 3GPP, however 3GPP needs to define the operation primitives that allow reading, writing etc of the memory without detailed knowledge of its contents.
 The mapping of information / fields and their contents into physical memory is to be defined by Stage 3.

-The AMF/AIoTMF and AIoT Device shall support to store a temporarily device context.
-The temporarily device context is kept in the AIoT Device and AMF/AIoTMF and is only used while energy is available to the AIoT Device, and it is used to record any information (e.g. security context) required for information transfer over AIoT-NAS connection (in particular for multiple-rounds of information exchange for example step 10~step 14 in figure 6.17.2.2-1) between the AIoT Device and AMF/AIoTMF.
+The AIoTMF and AIoT Device shall support to store a temporarily device context.
+The temporarily device context is kept in the AIoT Device and AIoTMF and is only used while energy is available to the AIoT Device, and it is used to record any information (e.g. security context) required for information transfer over AIoT-NAS connection (in particular for multiple-rounds of information exchange for example step 10~step 14 in figure 6.17.2.2-1) between the AIoT Device and AIoTMF.
 The temporarily device context helps avoid re-generation of e.g. security context each time a NAS message is transferred.
+The temporary device context is generated in the AIoT-NAS interaction procedure between the device and 5GC.
+The temporary device context on the device side is only available for the time when the device has stored energy, the temporary device context on the 5GC side is removed at the completion of the AIoT-NAS interaction.

 NOTE 2: As agreed by RAN, the AIoT Device memory can include two types of memory: 1) Non-Volatile Memory (NVM) such as EEPROM for permanently storing AIoT Device ID, etc. and 2) volatile memory (e.g. registers or RAM) for temporarily keeping any information required for its operation only while energy is available.

-Editor's note: details for the temporary device context are FFS.
+NOTE 3: The details of temporary device context depend on SA3 decision.

 The 5GS shall support AIoT NGAP to control the behaviour of Reader, e.g. start of the inventory, continue of the inventory, end of the inventory.
-In addition, the AIoT NGAP provides transport of the AIoT NAS messages between Device and AMF/AIoTMF.
-The 5GS shall support AIoT-NGAP connection management for AIoT Service, this is used to transfer AIoT NAS message and AIoT inventory AIoT-NGAP message, e.g. reporting of RAN's AIoT capability, requesting inventory for AIoT Device.
+In addition, the AIoT NGAP provides transport of the AIoT NAS messages between Device and AIoTMF.
+The 5GS shall support AIoT-NGAP connection management for AIoT Service, this is used to transfer AIoT NAS message and AIoT inventory AIoT-NGAP message, e.g. reporting of RAN's AIoT information, requesting inventory for AIoT Device.

 The high-level AIoT Protocol Stack is illustrated in the Figure 6.17.1.3-1.